SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Prediction methods inputting embeddings from protein language models have reached or even surpassed state-of-the-art performance on many protein prediction tasks.
 In natural language processing fine-tuning large language models has become the de facto standard.
 In contrast, most protein language model-based protein predictions do not back-propagate to the language model.
 Here, we compare the fine-tuning of three state-of-the-art models (ESM2, ProtT5, Ankh) on eight different tasks.
 Two results stand out.
 Firstly, task-specific supervised fine-tuning almost always improves downstream predictions.
 Secondly, parameter-efficient fine-tuning can reach similar improvements consuming substantially fewer resources at up to 4.5-fold acceleration of training over fine-tuning full models.
 Our results suggest to always try fine-tuning, in particular for problems with small datasets, such as for fitness landscape predictions of a single protein.
 For ease of adaptability, we provide easy-to-use notebooks to fine-tune all models used during this work for per-protein (pooling) and per-residue prediction tasks.

-**Tags:** Machine learning, Computational models, Protein function predictions
+**Tags:** Computational models, Machine learning, Protein function predictions

 ---

-## 50. Machine learning enables the discovery of 2D Invar and anti-Invar monolayers
+## 49. Machine learning enables the discovery of 2D Invar and anti-Invar monolayers

 **Authors:** Shun Tian, Ke Zhou, Wanjian Yin, Yilun Liu